kalchan12/Cyber-Notes_and-_Other_Staffs/Capture The Flag (CTF)/Hack The Box/Flag Command.md

 ### Category = Web
 ### Host add = 94.237.122.188:48324(unique for every user)

-since we have our ip address we first put the Ip and see what is up
+since we have our ip address we first put the Ip in our browser and see what is up.
 ![](../../assets/Pasted%20image%2020251124033421.png)
-you will be greeted with this story like textual game. to start the game you should type the start command
+you will be greeted with this story like textual game. to start the game you should type the start command.

-once you do that you will see such screens
+once you do that you will see such screens.

 ![](../../assets/Pasted%20image%2020251124033735.png)

-Playing the game will not get you the flag so stop wasting your time because i have tried few options and thought that not the way to go
+Playing the game will not get you the flag so stop wasting your time because i have tried few options and said that is not the way to go.

-So i open up the dev tools which is always recommended right ?
+So i opened up the dev tools which is always recommended right ?

 ![](../../assets/Pasted%20image%2020251124034059.png)

-opened the net section and there was nothing so i refreshed
+opened the Network section and there was nothing so i refreshed.

 ![](../../assets/Pasted%20image%2020251124034235.png)